Audio Signal Processing for Music Applications

 - Advanced topics: videos and written documents that extend the topics covered.

-All the materials and tools for the class are available online under open licences.
+All the materials and tools for the class are available online under open licenses.